binipringle/crim-outline/index.md

 <p style="margin-left:7%; margin-right:10%;"><b>Rule:</b> Under NYS law, if the prosecution can prove beyond reasonable doubt (1) the death, (2) the intent to kill, and (3) causation, then the burden of proving the defense of extreme emotional disturbance with a preponderance of evidence rests upon the defendant.
 The affirmative defense of extreme emotional disturbance does not negate any facts of the crime.</p>

-**Burden of production:** who has to initially bring an issue before the court; to raise a defense; for example, we’ve talked about heat of passion and EED; these are not addressed in every single murder case; burden is a small burden but burden is to get the court to talk about an issue; sometimes called a burden of going forward with the issue; whoever has this burden has the burden to provide at least more than a scintilla of evidence that there was there is enough evidence to go forward with this.
+**Burden of production:** The burden of production is a small burden to get the court to talk about an issue.
+Sometimes it is called a burden of going forward with the issue.
+Whoever has this burden has the burden to provide at least more than a scintilla of evidence that there was there is enough evidence to go forward with this.

-**Burden of persuasion:** is the burden of convincing the fact finder that this may be true.
-Two questions: what is the burden, and who has the burden?
-What is the legislature doing, and what is the constitution doing?
+**Burden of persuasion:** The burden of persuasion is the burden of convincing the fact finder that something may be true.
+The questions here are (1) what is the burden, and (2) who has the burden.
+In other words, what is the legislature doing, and what is the constitution doing?

 **Extreme emotional disturbance** defense to Second Degree Murder (NYPL) "(1) Intent to cause death of another person; (2) Causing death of such person or of a third person.
 Defense: acted under the influence of extreme emotional disturbance for which there was a reasonable explanation or excuse.